Azure/aks-engine/docs/acsengine.md

-# Microsoft Azure Container Service Engine
+# Microsoft Azure Kubernetes Engine

-The Azure Container Service Engine (`aks-engine`) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure with your choice of DCOS, [Kubernetes](kubernetes/deploy.md), or Swarm orchestrators.
+The Azure Kubernetes Engine (`aks-engine`) generates ARM (Azure Resource Manager) templates for Kubernetes clusters on Microsoft Azure.
 The input to aks-engine is a cluster definition file which describes the desired cluster, including orchestrator, features, and agents.
-The structure of the input files is very similar to the public API for Azure Container Service.
+The structure of the input files is very similar to the public API for Azure Kubernetes Service.

 <a href="#install-aks-engine"></a>